vitroid/cycless/README.md

 3. Two cycles shares an edge of the hull.
 4. Its Euler index (F-E+V) is two.

+## simplex.py

+Enumerate triangle, tetrahedral, and octahedral subgraphs found in the given graph.

 ## References

 1. M. Matsumoto, A. Baba, and I. Ohmine, Topological building blocks of hydrogen bond network in water, J. Chem.
 Phys.
 127, 134504 (2007). http://doi.org/10.1063/1.2772627